Former U.S. President Carter gets powerful immune-system boosting drug

 "His quality of life should not be impaired at all."

-One of the advantages of immunotherapy is that immune cells can go anywhere in the body to attack the tumour, said Dr. Keith Black, a neurosurgeon at Cedars-Sinai in Los Angeles.
+One of the advantages of immunotherapy is that immune cells can go anywhere in the body to attack the tumor, said Dr. Keith Black, a neurosurgeon at Cedars-Sinai in Los Angeles.

-"Immune cells don't really care which organ the tumour is located in.
-Even if the tumour has spread to other areas of the body, it can still be effective."
+"Immune cells don't really care which organ the tumor is located in.
+Even if the tumor has spread to other areas of the body, it can still be effective."

 Dr. Jason Luke, a melanoma expert at the University of Chicago Medicine, said if Carter's remaining cancer can be brought under control with radiation, it is possible that immunotherapy "could extend his life as long as could be meaningful."